wslu42/qmonopoly/README.md

 ### Cards at a glance

 #### Fortune cards
-- “Only the children know what they are looking for.", go to the nearest “X” gate (either forward or backward, up to the player)
+- “*Only the children know what they are looking for.*", go to the nearest X spot (either forward or backward, up to the player)
-- “You're not a man, you're a mushroom!”, go to the nearest “X” gate (either forward or backward, up to the player)
+- “*You're not a man, you're a mushroom!*”, go to the nearest X spot (either forward or backward, up to the player)
-- “The thing that is important is the thing that is not seen.”, go to the nearest “H” gate (either forward or backward, up to the player)
+- “*The thing that is important is the thing that is not seen.*”, go to the nearest H spot (either forward or backward, up to the player)
-- “The house, the stars, the desert -- what gives them their beauty is something that is invisible!”, go to the nearest “H” gate (either forward or backward, up to the player)
+- “*The house, the stars, the desert -- what gives them their beauty is something that is invisible!*”, go to the nearest H spot (either forward or backward, up to the player)
-- “What does tamed mean?
+- “*What does tamed mean?
 It's something that's been too often neglected.
-It means to create ties.” go to the nearest “CX” gate (either forward or backward, up to the player) x2
+It means to create ties.*” go to the nearest CX spot (either forward or backward, up to the player) x2
-- “Sometimes, there is no harm in putting off a piece of work until another day.”, take a break for one turn.
+- “*Sometimes, there is no harm in putting off a piece of work until another day.*”, take a break for one turn.
-- “Straight ahead you can't go very far.”
-Fell down on the way and backward three spots
+- “*Straight ahead you can't go very far.*” Fell down on the way and backward three spots
 - Unexpected surge of signal crosstalks and reduce the number of each gates on hand by one for the player drawing the card.

 #### Chance cards